ehayik/spring-webclient-logging-kata/README.md

 # Spring WebClient Logging Kata

-This project demonstrates how to log full HTTP requests and responses in WebFlux-based clients for non-blocking calls while securing logged content by masking sensitive information using Logback.
+This project demonstrates how to log full HTTP requests and responses in Spring WebClient based HTTP clients for non-blocking calls while securing logged content by masking sensitive information using Logback.

 ## Overview